zirreal/multi-agent.io/README.md

 *3) The robot artist as an autonomous creative system.*

 Autonomous systems that create art objects (or artifacts) have been of interest to researchers since the 1980s, gradually accelerating with the development of image recognition and Simultaneous Localization and Mapping (SLAM) techniques.
-However, the task of generating a human-independent idea of ​​an artifact - what is called creativity - has begun to advance recently, with the development of neural networks, for example, art in the style of Inceptionism from the Google AI team.
-The most intriguing thing is the creation of a completely autonomous creative system capable of “inventing” the idea of ​​an artifact, realizing it, presenting it for review, and drawing conclusions from feedback on how to proceed further.
-The KUKA KR6 R900 manipulator is available to work on this direction at the faculty, which can draw with a brush on canvas.
+However, the task of generating a human-independent idea of an artifact - what is called creativity - has begun to advance recently, with the development of neural networks, for example, art in the style of Inceptionism from the Google AI team.
+The most intriguing thing is the creation of a completely autonomous creative system capable of “inventing” the idea of an artifact, realizing it, presenting it for review, and drawing conclusions from feedback on how to proceed further.
+The [KUKA KR6 R900](https://www.youtube.com/watch?v=xSD_lsrAA0I) manipulator is available to work on this direction at the faculty, which can draw with a brush on canvas.
 The robot works on the basis of the Robonomics platform, which allows it, for example, to put up paintings for a digital auction.
 The stand allows you to explore the following issues:

 * solving the inverse problem of kinematics for manipulator control when drawing;
 * the task of web scraping is to extract the data used to generate the idea of the picture;